TARGENE/TMLE.jl/docs/src/index.md

 ATE_{0 \rightarrow 1}(P_0) = \mathbb{E}[1 + 3 - W] - \mathbb{E}[1] = 3 - \mathbb{E}[W] = 2.5
 ```

-We next need to define the strategy for learning the nuisance parameters $Q$ and $G$, here we keep things simple and simply use generalized linear models:
+We next need to define the strategy for learning the nuisance estimands $Q$ and $G$, here we keep things simple and simply use generalized linear models:

 ```@example quick-start
 η_spec = NuisanceSpec(